2022 German Darts Open

 The 2022 Interwetten German Darts Open was the eleventh of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
-The tournament took place at the Sparkassen-Arena, Jena, Germany, from 9–11 September 2022.
+The tournament took place at the Sparkassen-Arena, Jena, Germany, from 9 to 11 September 2022.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

-was the defending champion after defeating 8–3 in the 2019 final.
+Michael van Gerwen was the defending champion after defeating Ian White 8–3 in the 2019 final.
 However, he withdrew from the tournament before it started.

 won his seventh European Tour title, defeating 8–6 in the final.

 Prize money

 The prize money was unchanged from the European Tours of the last 3 years: